bodemuse/robinhood/README.md

 Robinhood executes its customers trade by routing orders to market makers instead of exchanges diretly.
 Maeket makers offer rebates to attract investors.
 With stiff competition amoung market makers bargaining power to push price lower is weak

 ***Competitive rivalry:*** (High) \
-Competition in the online financial services brokerage is high with the strong major players such as eToro, River Finanacial, Coinbase, Charles Schwab & eTrade.
+Competition in the online financial services brokerage is high with the strong major players such as eToro, River Finanacial, Coinbase, Charles Schwab, TD Ameritrade & eTrade.
 They compete similarly in products and low fees to customers.

 ***Threat of substitute:*** (High) \
 Online brokerage services exist to help retail investors access investment opportunities with low capital and low fees.
 Retail investors can access investment opportunities through their banks trading platforms, superannuation and pension funds with low capital and minimal fees.